 Table of contents:

-What is and how does layer height affect the model
+What is layer height and how does it affect the model

 The layer height defines how thick the layers of the printed model will be.